Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

 Checks each backup device (slot) across all Infomaniak Swiss Backup products via the Infomaniak API.
 Alerts when storage usage exceeds the configured thresholds or when a device reports an error state.
 Devices can be filtered by customer, name, tag, or user.

-**Data Collection:**

-* Queries the Infomaniak API for all Swiss Backup products and their device slots
-* Requires a Bearer Token with scope "swiss-backup" from Infomaniak
-* Output table is sorted by the "Tags" column

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * Works with the Infomaniak Swiss Backup API v1